Amrut Nagar

 Amrut Nagar is a neighbourhood in Ghatkopar, a suburb of Mumbai in India.
 Amrut Nagar borders Ghatkopar (West), and is adjacent to Parksite, Vikhroli.
 It has the pincode 400086.

 Nestled at some foothills of the Sahyadri range, Amrut Nagar was once a beautiful open region with sparse buildings.
-Over the years, given its prime location, it has been extensively developed and has turned into one of the many crowded lower middle class building communities.

 Housing and industry

 Dev Shetty was the first colony formed in Amrut Nagar, and in 1965, Shashi Niwas was the first building formed in that colony.
 During that period the area was undeveloped and was a rocky and barren area.
 Then, in the late 70's and early 80's slowly & gradually the area developed.
 Then Amrut Nagar had 4 housing colonies, employees of Mazagon Dock Limited had formed a co-operative and established 3 buildings (Shraddha, Shankul, Mazagon Dock Officers CHS, all owned by residents) in a nice cul-de-sac.
 The employees of Ciba-Geigy had established their own colony and right opposite to them was the colony of Vasant Villa.
 There was only the ONGC (Oil and Natural Gas Corporation, an Indian Government undertaking) quarters, which were not owned, but rather provided to the employees of ONGC by the Government.

 The Nikita Natasha building complex was then built across from the buildings owned by the employees of Mazagon Docks, then Aarti Aashish was built across the street from the ONGC quarters.
 Chhotalal Villa, Bhagirathi Villa and associated buildings were built down the street from ONGC and then Sagar Park apartment complex and Shrenik Nagar Co-operative Housing Society were built opposite to Amrut Nagar circle.The Shrenik Nagar Co-operative Housing Society has a Shwetamber Jain temple.The Sheth Enclave Cooperative Housing Society Limited in Amrut Nagar has the most expensive apartments in the area ranging from 2 to 2.5 Crore Indian Rupees(approx. 229,097 US Dollars).
 Nikita Natasha is the largest building complex in Amrut Nagar.
 The Ghatkopar Industrial Area is located on Amrut Nagar Road.